The information does not usually directly identify you, but it can give you a more personalised web experience.

 Advertising cookies may be used to build a profile of your interests and show you relevant adverts on other sites.
 They do not store directly personal information, but work by uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will still see ads, but they won’t be tailored to your interests.

-Goldsmiths boasts a single-site campus just 10 minutes from central London, meaning you can enjoy city life and yet not miss out on a campus experience.
+Goldsmiths boasts a single-site campus just ten minutes from central London, meaning you can enjoy city life without missing out on a campus experience.

-With an academic legacy dating back to 1891, Goldsmiths has a rich heritage in the arts and creative disciplines and offers degrees in subjects from the humanities and social sciences to computing and law.
-Students at Goldsmiths are encouraged to challenge preconceptions and traditional disciplinary boundaries and explore new ways of thinking about the world.
+Goldsmiths is a university rooted in the local area but with a global outlook and diverse community uniting students from near and far.
+With a rich heritage in the arts and creative disciplines dating back to 1891, it offers degrees in subjects from the humanities and social sciences to computing and law.
+Students at Goldsmiths are encouraged to challenge preconceptions and traditional disciplinary boundaries to explore new ways of thinking about the world.